thora-asterix/Petropoulos_Thora_BuildingManagement_CaseStudy/README.md

 '$2a$10$XptfskLsT1l/bRTLRiiCgejHqOpgXFreUnNUa35gJdCr2v2QbVFzu',
 'ROLE_USER', 1);

- To login to the application teh credentials will be:
+ To login to the application the credentials will be:
  username: admin
  password: admin